genialmaniac/redislabs-docs/content/platforms/openshift/quick-start.md

 1. Install the Redis Enterprise operator.

-1. Create a Redis Enterprise CRD to describe your desired cluster.
+1. Create a Redis Enterprise CR(Custom Resource) to describe your desired cluster.

 1. The operator reads this cluster description and deploys the various components on your K8s cluster.